SeLite/SeLite.github.io/HandlingData.md

   * custom-compiled Firefox with a target data source client and a Core extension of Selenium IDE in Javascript

 If the app writes to the external data source (directly or indirectly), then treat it like another app DB.
 Have your test use (read and update) a writable copy of that external data (transformed to SQLite).
 You'll need script(s) to populate those table(s), so you can change and re-load the copy in future.

+# No column name _toString_ #
+You must not have a DB column with name `toString`.
+That's because Javascript objects representing DB records have method `toString()` for convenience.